-In 2006 the laws relating to eDiscovery under the Federal Rules of Civil Disclosure were amended and it became an offence not to produce electronically stored information (ESI) within 30 days if required to do so by a court.
+In 2006 the laws relating to eDiscovery under the Federal Rules of Civil Disclosure were amended and it became an offence not to produce electronically stored information (ESI) within 30 days if required to do so by a court order.
 Although not necessarily an email archiving legal requirement, it does mean businesses have to retain searchable email data for as long relevant Statutes of Limitations apply, or for as long as industry regulations demand.
 In some cases, searchable email databases have to exist indefinitely.

 Email Archiving Legal Requirements Stipulated by Law

 Although archived email data should be stored for as long as it might be needed, there are some email archiving legal requirements stipulated by law.
-For example, the Exchange Act stipulates public companies in the regulated financial services industry have to retain emails relating to individual financial transactions for three years and client account records for six years.
+For example, the Securities Exchange Act stipulates public companies in the regulated financial services industry have to retain emails relating to individual financial transactions for three years and client account records for six years.
 However, Sarbanes-Oxley stipulates audit-related data contained with emails have to be retained for seven years.

 Tax-related email archiving legal requirements can vary by state, although the IRS requires electronic data to be retained for periods of between three and seven years depending on which taxes the data relates to.
 Your business might also be required to comply with the Payment Card Industry Security Standard for data retention if it processes credit card payments, or your state´s Freedom of Information Act – which, in some circumstances requires data to be produced quickly when requested.